-The city was first founded by a Spanish gold-seeking expedition led by Pedro de Mendoza, on 2 February, 1536.
+The city was first founded by a Spanish gold-seeking expedition led by Pedro de Mendoza, on 2 February 1536.
 In 1539, attacks by the native people forced the settlers away and in 1541 the old site was burned.
 In 1580, Juan de Garay from Asuncion, which is now the capital of Paraguay, established a permanent settlement here.

 The city remained under the authority of a Spanish viceroy in Peru until 1776.
-It was the capital of viceroyalty of the Rio de la Plata, including much of present-day Argentina, Uruguay, Paraguay and Bolivia.
+It was the capital of the viceroyalty of the Rio de la Plata, including much of present-day Argentina, Uruguay, Paraguay, and Bolivia.
 The early days of the city were annoying for the residents.
 The Spanish insisted on some rules that frustrated the traders of the city.
 The people were not happy with the Spanish rule.
 After noticing a deep resentment in locals, Charles III of Spain gradually simplified the trade restrictions.
-Finally in the late 1700s, he declared Buenos Aires an open port.
+Finally, in the late 1700s, he declared Buenos Aires an open port.
 However, most of the residents were hoping for separation from the Spanish Empire.

 During the attacks on Rio de la Plata, the city was invaded twice in 1806 and 1807 by British forces.
 But the local militants managed to drive back the forces both times.
-Eventually when Spain was busy with Peninsular War, the armed people of town council expelled the Spanish Viceroy and founded a provisional representative government on May 25, 1810.
+Eventually, when Spain was busy with Peninsular War, the armed people of the town council expelled the Spanish Viceroy and founded a provisional representative government on May 25, 1810.
 This day, May 25 is now celebrated as a national holiday or May Revolution Day all over the country.
-Later on, the Spanish ruler officially declared the Independence in 1816.
+Later on, the Spanish ruler officially declared Independence in 1816.

 Certain bomb explosions between 1992 and 1994 destroyed the buildings and several Jewish organizations.
 In 1996, under the 1994 reform of the Argentine Constitution, the city gained autonomous status and held its first mayoral elections.
 In 2004, the city again underwent one of the greatest non-natural tragedies in Argentine history.
-A fire at Republica Cromagnon nightclub became the cause for death of 200 people.
+A fire at Republica Cromagnon nightclub became the cause for the death of 200 people.